Stanford White: Early life and training

 White had no formal architectural training; like many other architects at the time, he learned on the job as an apprentice.
 Beginning at age 18, he worked for six years as the principal assistant to Henry Hobson Richardson, known for his personal style (often called "Richardsonian Romanesque") and considered by many to have been the greatest American architect of his day.

-In 1878, White embarked on a year and a half tour of Europe, to learn about historical styles and trends.
+In 1878, White embarked on a year and a half tour of Europe to learn about historical styles and trends.
 When he returned to New York in September 1879, he joined two young architects, Charles Follen McKim and William Rutherford Mead, to form the firm of McKim, Mead and White.
-As part of the partnership, they agreed to credit all of the firm's designs as the work of the collective firm, not to be attributed to any individual architect.
+As part of the partnership, the three agreed to credit all of the firm's designs as the work of the collective firm, not to be attributed to any individual architect.

 In 1884, White married 22-year-old Bessie Springs Smith, daughter of J. Lawrence Smith.
 She was from a socially prominent Long Island family.
-Her ancestors had settled in what became Suffolk County in the colonial era, and Smithtown, was named for them.
+Her ancestors had settled in what became Suffolk County in the colonial era, and the town of Smithtown was named for them.
 The White couple's estate, Box Hill, was both a home and a showplace for the luxe design aesthetic which White offered to prospective wealthy clients.
 Their son, Lawrence Grant White, was born in 1887.

 McKim, Mead and White

 Commercial and civic projects

 In 1889, White designed the triumphal arch at Washington Square, which, according to White's great-grandson, architect Samuel G. White, is the structure for which White should be best remembered.
 White was director of the Washington Centennial celebration.
 His temporary triumphal arch was so popular, that money was raised to construct a permanent version.

 Elsewhere in New York City, White designed the Villard Houses (1884), the second Madison Square Garden (1890, demolished in 1925), the Cable Building at 611 Broadway (1893), the baldechin (1888 to mid-1890s) and altars of Blessed Virgin and St. Joseph (both completed in 1905) at St. Paul the Apostle Church, the New York Herald Building (1894; demolished 1921), and the IRT Powerhouse on 11th Avenue and 58th Street.

-White also designed the Bowery Savings Bank Building at the intersection of the Bowery and Grand Street (1894), Judson Memorial Church on Washington Square, the Lambs Club Building, the Century Club, Madison Square Presbyterian Church, as well as the Gould Memorial Library (1903), originally for New York University.
-It is now part of the campus of Bronx Community College and is the site of the Hall of Fame for Great Americans.
+White also designed the Bowery Savings Bank Building at the intersection of the Bowery and Grand Street (1894), Judson Memorial Church on Washington Square, the Lambs Club Building, the Century Club, Madison Square Presbyterian Church, as well as the Gould Memorial Library (1900), built for New York University's Bronx campus but now part of Bronx Community College.
+It is also the site of the Hall of Fame for Great Americans.

-White was also commissioned for churches, estates and other major buildings outside New York City:
+White designed churches, residential estates, and other major works beyond New York City, such as: